Artie-M/Artie-M/README.md

-🎈 Hello, my name is Artem.
+🎈 Hello, my name is Artem.\n
 👨🏻‍🎓 I'm studying to be a Software Engineer.